learn-co-curriculum/phrg-array-introduction/README.md

 Arrays allow us to store a collection of information in one organized place.
 Arrays can be named, i.e. set equal to a variable, and we can access data from an array, add data to an array or change the data that is already stored in an array.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-array-introduction/pulls) or [pull-request](https://github.com/learn-co-curriculum/phrg-array-introduction/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Array Introduction</p>